Seiko Matsuda: 2015–2019

-In March 2017, Seiko has challenged herself with the new music genre-jazz by releasing her first jazz album and in overall third English-cover album Seiko Jazz, produced by Shigeyuki Kawashima and arranged by David Matthews.
-The album debut at number 6 on the Oricon Weekly charts.
-The album has received Planning award on the 59th Japan Record Awards and award for the Best Jazz Album of the year on the 32nd Japan Gold Disc Award.
-In June 2017, she released her fifty-first original album Daisy.
-On the same month, she launched concert tour "Seiko Matsuda Concert Tour 2017 Daisy" which lasted until September, written and produced by Seiko herself.
-The album track "Ima wo Aishitai" served as a television commercial song to the juice brand HILLS AVENUE.
-The album debut on number 5 on the Oricon Weekly charts and charted over 7 weeks.
+In March 2017, Seiko challenged herself with anew music genre: Jazz.
+She released her first jazz album and third English-cover album "Seiko Jazz", produced by Shigeyuki Kawashima and arranged by David Matthews.
+The album has won the Planning award at 59th Japan Record Awards and Best Jazz Album of the year at the 32nd Japan Gold Disc Award.
+In June 2017, she released her fifty-first original album "Daisy", the "Seiko Matsuda Concert Tour 2017 Daisy" starting the same month and lasting until September.
 In November 2017, Seiko held her first jazz themed live concert "SEIKO JAZZ 2017" at Orchard Hall.
-On the same month, she released her fifty-ninth home-video release, which includes footage from the live tour held on the same year.

-In 2018, following the success of the first jazz concert in 2017, she held three another jazz themed concerts in January, February and November.
-In June 2018, she released her fifty-second original album Daisy.
-The album track Atarashii Ashita served as a theme song to the television drama "Machi Kouba no Onna" broadcast in 2017.
-The album debut at number 10 on the Oricon Weekly Charts.
-It is her last original album to be released in 2010s decade.

-On the same month, she launched concert tour "Seiko Matsuda Concert Tour 2018 Merry-go-round", which lasted until September.
-In November 2018, she released her sixtieth home-video release, which includes footage from the live tour held on the same year.
+In 2018, following the success of the first jazz concert in 2017, she held three other jazz themed concerts in January, February and November.
+In June 2018, she released her fifty-second original album "Merry-go-round".
+The album track "Atarashii Ashita" served as a theme song to the television drama "Machi Kouba no Onna" .The same month, she launched the "Seiko Matsuda Concert Tour 2018 Merry-go-round", which lasted until September.

 In February 2019, she launched her second jazz alum and in overall fourth English-cover album "SEIKO JAZZ 2", produced and arranged by Mervyn Warren.
-The album debut at number 11 on the Oricon Weekly charts.
-For the album promotion of the second jazz album, Seiko launched "SEIKO JAZZ 2" Concert Tour 2019 at the Orchard Hall.
-Between June and August 2019, she launched concert tour Pre 40th Anniversary Seiko Matsuda Concert Tour 2019 "Seiko's Single Collection".
-In November 2019, she released her sixty-first home-video release, which includes footage from the live tour held on the same year.
+For promotion Seiko launched the "SEIKO JAZZ 2" concert tour.
+Between June and August 2019, her "Pre 40th Anniversary Seiko Matsuda Concert Tour 2019 Seiko's Single Collection" was running.